Brewhouse Setup: A Comprehensive Guide

 Hot Liquor/Water Tank (HLT)

-It should also be fitted with a pump that connects to the mash tun and sparge set up via a flowmeter, as well as the CIP valves on the rest of your equipment.
-The pump should also allow for recirculation to ensure accurate temperature readings and even mixing of cleaning agents or sparge water additions if you&#;re using them.
+It must also include a pump linked to the mash tun and sparge system through a flowmeter, and CIP valves across the equipment.
+The pump’s design should allow for recirculation for accurate temperature readings and even blending when cleaning agents or sparge water are administered.

 Flowmeter

-The flowmeter is used to accurately measure strike and sparge water.
-It should be heat resistant and waterproof.
+The flowmeter accurately measures strike and sparge water, and must be heat-resistant and waterproof.

 Mash tun